Board of Trustees Election

 The Board is ultimately responsible for all administration and management of OPERS including setting retirement system policies, approving the overall investment plan and asset allocation strategy, reviewing and approving budgets and acting as fiduciaries of the System.
 Individuals elected to the OPERS Board also automatically serve on the Ohio Public Employees Deferred Compensation Program Board.

-The three seats up for election in 2021 include one representative for each of the following groups:
+The four seats up for election in 2022 include one representative for each of the following groups:

-County Employees - Representing approximately 83,700 members working at a county job within the state of Ohio.
+- State Employees – Representing approximately 45,500 employees working at a job for the State of Ohio.

-View a complete list of OPERS County employers (PDF opens in new tab)
+View a complete list of OPERS State employers (pdf opens in new tab)

-View a complete list of OPERS Miscellaneous employers (PDF opens in new tab)
+View a complete list of OPERS Municipal employers (pdf opens in new tab)

-Retirees - One of two seats representing approximately 185,500 age and service, disability, and defined contribution (DC) plan retirees.
+- Retiree – One of two seats representing approximately 187,400 age and service, disability, and defined contribution (DC) plan retirees.
 This group includes re-employed retirees.

 For OPERS members and retirees interested in running for the board